eclipse-kura/kura/docs/getting-started/install-kura.md

 ### Initial firewall configuration

-As done for the initial network configuration, the initial firewall setup is adjusted based on the network interface detected on the system.
-In the case of multiple ethernet and wireless interfaces, the configuration will be as shown in the screenshot below.
+Similarly to the initial network configuration, the initial firewall setup is adapted based on the network interface detected on the system.
+In case of multiple ethernet and wireless interfaces, the configuration will be as shown in the screenshot below.

 ![](./images/firewall-generic.png)